frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 This representation follows the implicit rule that what we specify from top to bottom is written and read from left to right on the wire.

-If QUIC VReverso is used, frames are reversed.
+If QUIC Reverso is used, frames are reversed.
 Type-dependent fields appear first (from left to right on the wire), and the frame terminates with the Frame Type.
 We represent those frames by reversing as well their representation in specifications: